mglace/redis-leaderboard-sample/README.md

 # redis-leaderboard-sample

-This is a sample project to prove out a fully functional redis leaderboard project using ASP.NET Core and StackExchange.Redis.
+This is a sample project to prove out a fully functional Redis leaderboard sample using ASP.NET Core and StackExchange.Redis.